Hike, camp or ride a houseboat on the most pristine river in Japan

 How to Get There

-The station closest to Shimanto is Nakamura Station.
+The station closest to downtown Shimanto is Nakamura Station.

-Take the Dosan Line from Kochi Station to Nakamura Station.
-If traveling from Osaka, the journey is a 40-minute train ride from Shin-Osaka to Okayama Station by shinkansen.
+Take the JR Dosan Line and Tosa Kuroshio Railway from Kochi Station to Nakamura Station.
+The direct express train takes about two hours.
+If traveling from Osaka, the journey is a 45-minute train ride from Shin-Osaka to Okayama Station by shinkansen.
 Then, take the JR Seto-Ohashi Dosan Line for Kochi Station.
 The trip takes two hours and 30 minutes.

 A new scene at every bend of the river